Review the minimum admission requirements.

 - The Fall/ Winter session runs from September to December or September to April (applications open in May*).

 - The Winter session runs from January to April (applications open in October*).

 - The Summer session runs from April to June (applications open in January*).

-Students who successfully complete the part-time option are eligible to be admitted to Bachelor of Arts degree studies in the following fall session.
+Students who successfully complete the one course part-time option are eligible to be admitted to Bachelor of Arts degree studies in the following fall session.